Scille/parsec-cloud/docs/hosting/deployment/server-deploy.rst

      :start-at: parsec-proxy
      :end-before: parsec-postgres

-Use the following Nginx configuration file to serve the domain ``example.com`` by listening on port 80 and 443, and proxy the requests to the Parsec Server.
+Use the following Nginx configuration file to serve the domain ``app.parsec.localhost`` by listening on port 80 and 443, and proxy the requests to the Parsec Server.

 .. admonition:: parsec-nginx.conf